MMRVZ2017/MPK.Puzzle/Source/ReadMe.md

 The images used for the display should be in images/input/input_display/ with filename convention: 0.jpg, 1.jpg, 2.jpg, ... ,1007.jpg

-Please beware that solution can only be displayed if there are enough images in the input_display directory.
+Please beware solutionMx.columns * solutionMx.rows cannot be greater than 1008